THRIVE MIDDLE SCHOOL MINISTRY

 Thrive is the middle school youth program at Community of Hope.
 Our goal is to help middle schoolers thrive spiritually at church, school, home, and in life.
 The safety of our youth is a huge priority at Community of Hope.
 We have implemented a multi-layered safety policy for all of our programs.
 Any adult working with our students completes and passes a background check.

 Middle and high schoolers are invited to join us Sunday mornings for time in fellowship and learning about the Lord.
-Faith Walk happens during the school year from September through May in between our two services from 10:00 am – 10:55 am.
-Faith Walk pauses over the summer months.
-Come hungry for donuts!
+Bible Study happens during the school year from September through May at 9 am before our worship service.
+Bible study pauses over the summer months.
+During the 2022-2023 school year the youth will be watching and discussing the TV show called The Chosen.
+Click HERE to learn more about it.

-Sunday Nights are a fun time full of games, food, and activities.
+Sundays are a fun time full of games, food, and activities.
 Nights are often themed.
-Past themes have been: Glow Night, BBQs, Duct Tape Night, Capture the Flag, Photo Scavenger hunts, service projects.
+Past themes have been: Glow Night, BBQs, Duct Tape Night, Capture the Flag, Photo Scavenger hunts, service projects, and more!
+Around the holidays we like to do seasonal activities like going to the pumpkin patch in October, or heading to the Zoo Lights around Christmas.
+Youth group events are sometimes combined with our high school youth and sometimes separate.

-Throughout the year we have additional fun traditions such as our annual White Elephant Christmas party, Blazer Games, Bowling, and more!
-We are looking forward to the opportunities for fellowship and learning this year!
+Throughout the year we have additional fun traditions such as our annual White Elephant Christmas party, Blazer Games, bowling, and more!

 We offer confirmation classes for middle and high schoolers.
 Confirmation is a time where kids are given an opportunity and a place where they can ask questions and take a deeper look at their Lutheran beliefs and faith.
 When the classes are over they stand before their church family and confirm their faith and their responsibility in continuing to grow in their faith.
 This is a rite of passage for older children taking steps into adulthood.